Uncasville, Connecticut

-Uncasville is an area in the town of Montville, Connecticut, United States.
-It is a village in southeastern Montville, at the mouth of the Oxoboxo River where it flows into the Thames River.
-The name is now applied more generally to all of the east end of Montville, which is the area served by the Uncasville ZIP Code.
+Uncasville is a village in the town of Montville, Connecticut, United States.
+It is located in southeastern Montville, at the mouth of the Oxoboxo River where it flows into the Thames River.
+The name is now applied more generally to all of the east end of Montville, which is the area served by the Uncasville ZIP Code (06382).

 In 1994, the federal government officially recognized the Mohegan Indian Tribe of Connecticut, which had historically occupied this area as part of its traditional territory.
 That year Congress passed the Mohegan Nation (Connecticut) Land Claim Settlement Act.
 It authorized the United States to take land into trust in northeastern Montville for the Mohegan tribe's use as a reservation.
 Since gaining a reservation, in 1996 the tribe developed the Mohegan Sun casino resort.
 It has also built the Mohegan Sun Arena on their land.
 The Mohegan are one of the Native American peoples who speak Algonquian languages.